therealsphinx/support.balsamiq.com/content/sales/gdrive.md

 *   [Are your products Open Source software applications?](/sales/opensource/)
 *   [Can I use wireframes made with Balsamiq in my presentation / book / website?](/sales/ipownership/)

-## Professional services and customization
+## Professional Services and Customization

 *   [Does Balsamiq have a professional services team who can assist with on-site training, implementation and/or software customizations?](/sales/consulting/)
 *   [Is Balsamiq Mockups Section 508 compliant?](/sales/508/)